Save The Bay’s 2022 Annual Report

 Juliana Park

-“My daughter Sasha and I have been volunteering with Save The Bay for the last 8 years, since she was 12 years old.
+“My daughter Sasha and I have been volunteering with Save The Bay for the last eight years, since she was 12 years old.
 She recently came home from college and while marveling at the Bay, she shared that my generation should have responded sooner to the climate crisis.
-I contribute what I can to accelerate Save The Bay’s efforts, so we leave a better planet—and a healthy Bay—for my kids, and future generations.”
+I contribute what I can to accelerate Save The Bay’s efforts, so we leave a better planet—and a healthy Bay—for my kids and future generations.”

 Restore